D4wnstar/pf2e-wealth-calculator/README.md

 ## Features

  - Quickly get stats for a single item directly from the command line or add all of your loot to a file and have it process everything at once.
+ - Supports input from multiple files, so you can keep everything organized.
  - Automatically calculate the price, level and rarity of items made from precious materials or with runes - or both!
  - Searches every item present on the Archives of Nethys - all 4000+ of them.

 ## Prerequisites

-- Python 3.9 or above
+- Python 3.9 or above (tested on 3.9, 3.10 and 3.11)

 ## Installation